keithligh/Auto-Academic-Paper-RC1/TIKZ_HANDLING.md

 **Detection Logic:**
 ```
-1. Extract all "at (x,y)" coordinates from the TikZ code
+1. Extract ALL (x,y) coordinate pairs from TikZ code (not just "at" patterns)
 2. Calculate horizontal span: maxX - minX
 3. If span > 14cm → WIDE intent
 ```